 Short Bio – Joseph Stalin

-In his early life, he was drawn Communist ideology and became involved in robberies and violence against Tsarist sympathisers.
-Stalin was frequently captured and sent to Siberia, but, he managed to escape.
+In his early life, he only gained a rudimentary education and was drawn towards Communist ideology and became involved in robberies and violence against Tsarist sympathisers.
+Stalin was captured and sent to Siberia, but he managed to escape.

-In 1917, Stalin played a key role in the Russian revolution he gained control over the party newspaper Pravda and helped Lenin to escape to Finland.
-Stalin was one of the five member politburo whom Lenin appointed in the Russian civil war against anti-Bolshevik policies.
+In 1917, Stalin played a key role in the Russian revolution; he gained control over the party newspaper Pravda and helped Lenin to escape to Finland.
+Stalin was one of the five-member politburos whom Lenin appointed in the Russian civil war against anti-Bolshevik forces.